 This is also something we have implemented through the Skill Coach in the form of Athlete assessments where we combine three scientific tests to assess the mental well-being, flexibility and core strength into a single measure of an Athlete score.
 The assessment is designed to be completed every 2 weeks and gives a good measure of progress.
 You can check it out here.

-As an end note, never underestimate the power of the mind to take your performance to the next level.
+As an end note, never underestimate the power of mindset training to take your performance to the next level.
 Whether you are a professional athlete, or just someone hoping to improve their lifestyle, you can use many of these tools to improve your mental toughness and have a more present mindset.

 Convinced?
 Get the Skill Coach for your personalized Yoga plan based on your goals with additional features such as meditation and Athlete Assessments to help you progress.